UndauntedFish/risk-allocator/README.md

 ├── input.txt               # TradingView watchlist import
 ├── output.txt              # Generated list of tickers with risk exposure percentages weighted by sector ├── requirements.txt        # Python dependencies
 ├── riskallocator.py        # Main logic of the program
-├── README.md               # Project documentation
+├── settings.txt            # Settings file where user can define the max risk percentage assigned to each sector ├── README.md               # Project documentation
 ```